Feodor struts onto the stage of theology like a peacock with borrowed feathers, parading ignorance as insight:

 “The Greek word for ‘daily’ isn’t there in the Lord’s Prayer.
 Not even close.
 The Greek word, which doesn’t appear anywhere in all of Greek literature ‑ ALL of Ancient Greek literature ‑ but is in both Matthew and Luke, is… epiousion.”

-The term epiousion is indeed unusual, but its rarity does not justify abandoning the plain sense of the Lord’s Prayer.
-Ancient Greek contains many words that appear only once or twice, and their meaning is clarified by immediate context rather than speculative theology.
-In Matthew and Luke, the request for bread follows petitions for God’s kingdom and will, situating it in the realm of daily dependence.
-The prefix epi can mean “for” or “toward,” while ousia often referred to “substance” in the practical sense of livelihood or resources.
-Thus, epiousion naturally conveys “bread sufficient for life” or “bread needed for the coming day.”
-To insist that “daily” is “not even close” overstates the case, since the semantic range of the components easily supports the traditional rendering.
-The eucharistic or metaphysical reading is a later theological overlay, not demanded by the grammar or the narrative context.
+The term epiousion is unusual, but its rarity does not justify abandoning the plain sense of the Lord’s Prayer.
+Ancient Greek often contains hapax legomena whose meaning is clarified by immediate context rather than speculative theology, and here the petition naturally emphasizes dependence on God’s provision.
+Compound words do not always yield their meaning by simply combining their parts, though the components often guide the possible sense.
+In this case, the prefix epi can mean “for” or “toward,” while ousia often referred to “substance” in the practical sense of livelihood or resources.
+Taken together, the word conveys “bread sufficient for life.”
+In Matthew and Luke, the request for bread follows petitions for God’s kingdom and will, situating it within the realm of daily reliance.
+To insist that “daily” is “not even close” overstates the case, since the semantic range of the components readily supports the traditional rendering.
+Eucharistic or metaphysical interpretations are later theological overlays, not demanded by grammar or narrative context.
+The New English Translation has this excerpt on Matthew 6:11:

 “The prefix epi: above, beyond, or super (like epic), and the noun, ousia, as in the Nicene description of the Trinity: three person’s of one ousia, substance or being.”